 This ‘in the moment’ feedback is the future of training monitoring.
 In conjunction with long term programming and periodization, feedback during sessions will elevate the next generation of elite athletes.

 A Certified Strength and Conditioning Specialist through the National Strength and Conditioning Association, Glen strives to create athletes who are strong in body and mind.
 He currently trains for weightlifting competitions, and enjoys a variety of recreational sports.
-Like what you’re reading?
-Connect with Glen on Twitter and Facebook.

 - Figoni, SF and Morris, AF.
 Effects of knowledge of results on reciprocal, isokinetic strength and fatigue.
 J Orth Sports Phys Ther 6: 190–197, 1984.